prastab/movie-tracker/README.md

 # MovieTracker

-MovieTracker is a full-stack web application that lets you track movies, manage your watchlist, and rate movies.
-It’s built with an Express.js backend, a Vue 3 + TypeScript (Vite) frontend, and a MySQL database.
+MovieTracker is a web app that helps you track, rate, and manage your movie watchlist.
+Built with Express.js, Vue 3, and MySQL.
+The website is deployed [here.](https://movie-tracker-production-923f.up.railway.app/)

 ---

-## Project Features
+## Main Features

-- **User Management & Authentication**
-  - Register and log in securely.
-  - JWT-based authentication to protect API endpoints.
-  - Passwords are securely hashed before storage.

-- **Movie Management**
-    - Rate movies.
-    - View movie details.
-    - Update or delete your movie ratings.
-    - Add or remove movies from your watchlist.

-- **Frontend User Interface**
-  - Modern, clean, and responsive UI using Vue.js and Tailwind CSS.
-  - Easy navigation between pages (Home, Movie Details, Profile, Auth, and Watchlist).
-  - Reusable and interactive components (RatingStars, Navbar, Search with autocomplete).

-- **Backend & API**
+**User Authentication:** Secure registration, login, and JWT authentication.

+**Movie Tracking:** Rate movies, update/delete ratings, and manage your watchlist.

+**Modern UI:** Vue 3 + Tailwind CSS for a responsive, smooth experience.

-  - RESTful API built with Express.js.
+**Backend API:** Express.js RESTful API with secure MySQL database integration.
-  - MySQL integration for storing users, ratings, and watchlist data.
-  - Database schema defined in `schema.sql`.
-  - Security middleware (JWT verification) protects sensitive routes.

-- **Extra Features**
-  - Scripts that make it easier to run and build.
-  - Integration with the TMDB API for movie details.
+**Extras:** TMDB API integration and easy setup with database and build scripts.

 ---